dzchoi/Calculator-over-Web/README.md

       ]
     }
     ```
-3. run `./dynamo.sh` to create the table 'tableCalc' in dynamoDB
+3. Run `./dynamo.sh` to create the table 'tableCalc' in dynamoDB
-4. run `./lambda.sh` from the same directory of `LambdaFunctionForCalc.py` to create the Lambda function 'LambdaFunctionForCalc'
+4. Run `./lambda.sh` from the same directory of `LambdaFunctionForCalc.py` to create the Lambda function 'LambdaFunctionForCalc'
-5. run `./restapi.sh` from the same directory of `LambdaFunctionForCalc.py` to create the RESTful API
+5. Run `./restapi.sh` from the same directory of `LambdaFunctionForCalc.py` to create the RESTful API
   - or create a REST API in AWS console referencing the following structure and use this as a custom template for the content-type of `application/json` in the Integration Request for the GET method:

     ```